narahariakhil12/amazon-clon/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Use this link to check this website https://narahariakhil12.github.io/amazon-clone/ and click on amazon logo to work properly.
-I am working on that error currently.
+Use this link to check this website https://narahariakhil12.github.io/amazon-clone/ .

 ## Available Scripts